Bennett Elder OC ‘25

 J.F.
 Oberlin University, Japan (2026-28)

-After graduating, Bennett currently serves as the STEM Fellow for Oberlin College’s Center for Learning, Education, and Research in the Sciences (CLEAR).
-Through his work with CLEAR, he designed and facilitated trainings and workshops for tutors and CLEAR mentors, coordinated across departments on a CLEAR newsletter, and fostered community and belonging amongst STEM students.
+Since graduating, Bennett has served as the STEM Fellow for Oberlin College’s Center for Learning, Education, and Research in the Sciences (CLEAR).
+Through his work with CLEAR, he has designed and facilitated trainings and workshops for CLEAR mentors, coordinated across departments on a CLEAR newsletter, and fostered community and belonging amongst STEM students.
 In his free time, Bennett continues to play taiko, volunteers with the Taiko Community Alliance and TaikoVentures, and studies architectural design.
 At J.F.
-Oberlin, Bennett hopes to continue to support students and their interests, while exploring his own and furthering his future professional career aspirations.
+Oberlin, Bennett hopes to continue to support students and their interests, while exploring his own and furthering his career aspirations.